bunsenstraat/remix-workshops-cleanup/NFTTokenCourse/erc721-deploy-testnet-opensea/rec721DeployTestnetOpensea.md

 target="_blank">https://testnets.opensea.io/login</a>.

 **4.2** Connect with your Metamask wallet.
 You should be redirected to your account <a href="https://testnets.opensea.io/account" target="_blank">https://testnets.opensea.io/account</a> view on OpenSea, where you should be able to see your NFT.
 You should see the image of your NFT; when you click on it, you should see the name, description, and under properties, also the attributes that you created.

+If you successfully completed this course and are familiar with the basics of Solidity development, we encourage you to continue your learning journey by learning how to create your own NFT auction contract from the Learneth resources.